(The UNITED STATES, 1865-1900 – continued)

 In 1873 – the year that cable cars were introduced in San Francisco – whites were killing buffalo at an estimated rate of three million per year.
 Congress passed a law protecting the herds from extermination, but President Grant vetoed it.
 The buffalo were to be replaced by another creature that could live off of the grass of the plains: cattle bred by ranchers.

 In 1875, prospectors discovered gold in the Black Hills of South Dakota, holy ground to the Sioux and an area that the US government had promised the Sioux would be theirs forever.
 General Sheridan of the US Army held back the gold seekers for a while, but eventually they broke through, and attacks by the Sioux against the intruders followed.
 The Sioux and neighboring Cheyenne defied the US and gathered under the Sioux chieftain, Sitting Bull, to fight for their land.
 And in the spring of 1876 they were victorious in two skirmishes against the US cavalry sent against them by General Sheridan.

 In 1876 Colorado became a state, and the telephone was invented.
 And in June that year 2,500 Sioux and Cheyenne warriors annihilated Lieutenant Colonel George Custer and 210 or so of his Seventh Cavalry at the Little Big Horn River.
 The nation was outraged and demanded retribution.
 The US redrew the boundaries of the reservations and opened the Black Hills to white settlement.

 In January 1877, a punitive expedition under Colonel Nelson Miles caught up with and defeated the Sioux and Cheyenne.
 Later that year, under the new administration of President Hayes, the Crow and Blackfoot were ejected from their reservations.
 In Colorado, holdings of the Ute were confiscated and opened to settlement.
-Gold was discovered on the Salmon River in Idaho, and whites began invading territory that the Nez Perce had been promised would be theirs.
-War erupted between the US and the Nez Perce, who were defeated and sent to a reservation in Oklahoma.
+Gold was discovered on the Salmon River in Idaho, and whites began invading territory in that area that Nez Perce people had been promised would be theirs.
+War erupted between the US and the Nez Perce, who were defeated on 5 October 1871 and sent to a rmiserable existence on a reservation in Oklahoma.

 Copyright © 2003-2015 by Frank E. Smitha.
 All rights reserved.